StaymanHou/problem_solving_algorithm/1_overview.md

 This exactly illustrates how a misalignment between the problem and the solution can backfire.

 Personally, I love solving puzzles and enjoy it.
 That mental exercise just naturally generates happiness in me, I guess just like how physical exercise boosts Dopamine and many enjoy that.
-I do believe a lot of good engineers share a similar trait.
+I do believe quite a few good engineers share a similar trait.

 Likewise, I believe that to a lot of good engineers, craftsmanship is something we hold dear to our hearts.
 And I believe that in a way it reflects the creative and systematic nature of the image of our creator God.
 Just like he created things according to their kinds, then looked at his creation and said it was good.